Brolæggerstræde 5: Knabrostræde 1113

 Knabrostræde 13 is a seven-bays-wide and four storeys tall former storage building with a shop premises on the ground floor.
-The facade is redndered in a pale grey colour, with white painted window frames.
+The facade is rendered in a pale grey colour, with white painted window frames.
 It is finished with a white-painted belt course above the ground floor and a broad modillioned cornice.
 The main entrance in the centre of the facade is accented with a portal painted in the same colour as sandstone.
 The pitched red tile roof features four dormer windows.
 The rear side of the building (in the courtyard) is crowned by a two-bay gabled wall dormer.

 Knabrostræde 11 is a just three bays wide four-storey former warehouse.
 The gabled wall dormer with cornice returns was added in the 1820s.
 The facade is painted red on the ground floor and in a yellowish colour on the upper floors.
 The ground-floor window frames are painted in a dark colour while the window frames on the upper floors are white-painted.
 The ground floor was originally used for stabling of horses but has now been converted into garage space.
 The central openings on the upper floors have now been glazed and are fronted by French balconies.

 The interior of Knabrostræde 11 and Knabrostræde 13 was merged into a single apartment on each floor when the buildings were renovated in 1952.
 A new staircase was also installed in the building.

 Lnabrostræde 1113

 The former brewery building is located at the other end of the rectangular courtyard.
-It was originally a three-storey building but heightened with two storeys by Chresten Jacobsen in the late 1820s and a gabled wall dormer with a pulley beam was added some time between 1867 and 1886.
+It was originally a three-storey building but was heightened with two storeys by Chresten Jacobsen in the late 1820s.
+A gabled wall dormer with a pulley beam was added some time between 1867 and 1886.
 The central openings are now glazed and fronted by French balconies.
 It is attached to the side wing of Knabrostræde 13 as well as to the side wing of Brolæggerstræde via a just two bays wide, five-storey connector.
 A narrow light well separates the building from Knabrostræde 15 (behind the side wing of Knabrostræde 13, cf. the plan drawing above).
 This side of the building features a number of wall anchors.
-The roof is a red tile roof.
+It has a red tile roof.

 Knabrostræde 9

-Knabrostræde 0 is constructed with four storeys over a walk-out basement.
+Knabrostræde 9 is constructed with four storeys over a walk-out basement.
 It has a seven-bays-long facade towards Knabrostræde, a four-bays-long facade towards Brolæggerstræde and a chamfered corner.
 The latter was dictated for all corner buildings by Jørgen Henrich Rawert's and Peter Meyn's guidelines for the rebuilding of the city after the fire so that the fire department's long ladder companies could navigate the streets more easily.